djalbat/yapp/README.md

 );
 ```
-Note that If you go for the first approach, then you must call the `didMount()` method explicitly.

 Yapp will set its own height by default, based on its content, and its default width is set to `100%`, so you will probably want to mount it in a containing element rather than the body element.
-If you are using Easy elements, something like:
+If you are using Easy elements, something like the following:

 ```
 import { Element } from "easy";

 const rootDiv = new Element("div#root");

-rootDiv.mount(

-  ...
-);
+rootDiv.mount(yapp);
 ```
-You can set Yapp's height explicitly with the `setHeight(...)` method, by the way.
+You can choose to set Yapp's height explicitly with the `setHeight(...)` method.
 This should be called after mounting.

 Yapp takes some additional parameters, namely `language`, `Plugin` and `options`.
 These can be passed as arguments to the `fromContent(...)` factory method or as attributes in the JSX.
 You can leave intermediate arguments as `null` or `undefined` if you want to pass just the latter arguments to the `fromContent(...)` method.

-You can make Yapp editable and supply it with a callback to be invoked whenever its content changes as follows:
+Yapp is not editable by default.
+If you want to make it editable and supply it with a callback to be invoked whenever its content changes, you can do so as follows:

 ```
 const options = {